google/docsy/userguide/content/en/docs/adding-content/repository-links.md

 ## Last-modified page metadata

-To have page-source metadata displayed at the bottom of documentation pages and blog posts, set the following configuration parameter to `true`.
+To have page-source metadata displayed at the bottom of documentation pages and blog posts, set the `GitInfo` configuration parameter to `true`, and ensure that `params.github_repo` is defined.

 A last-modified page note looks something like this:

 > <div class="td-page-meta__lastmod"
 >      style="margin-top: 0 !important; display: block !important;">